Fabien Barthez

-Fabien Alain Barthez (born 28 June 1971) is a French racing driver and former professional footballer who played as a goalkeeper.
+Fabien Alain Barthez (/fr/; born 28 June 1971) is a French former professional footballer who played as a goalkeeper.
 At club level, he played football in both France and England with Toulouse, Marseille, Monaco, Manchester United and Nantes.
 At international level, he played for the France national team, with whom he won the 1998 FIFA World Cup, UEFA Euro 2000 and the 2003 FIFA Confederations Cup, representing his nation at a total of three editions of both the FIFA World Cup and the UEFA European Championship; he also reached the final of the 2006 FIFA World Cup, after which he retired from international football.

+Since August 2026, he has been the goalkeeping coach of the French national team.

 Nicknamed Le Divin Chauve ("The Divine Bald One"), due to his trademark shaved head, Barthez was France's most capped player in the FIFA World Cup, with 17 appearances at the finals and shares the record for the most World Cup clean sheets with Peter Shilton, with ten.
 In club football, he won the UEFA Champions League with Olympique Marseille in 1993 as well as several Ligue 1 and Premier League titles.
 After retiring from football in 2007, Barthez began a career in motorsport in 2008.

 Early life

-Barthez was born in Lavelanet, Ariège.
+Fabien Alain Barthez was born on 28 June 1971 in Lavelanet, Ariège.

+Connections with the rugby world

+Fabien Barthez is the son of Alain Barthez, a former RCNM player.
+In November 2015, Barthez was due to become an honorary member of the club's Socios association.
+According to association president Gérard Sutra, the honor reflected Barthez's friendship with Sutra, who had played alongside his father, and the Barthez family's attachment to Narbonne.
+As a boy, Barthez held a rugby license and played the sport until adolescence.

 Club career

+Toulouse

+Having spotted him earlier during regional selections, Élie Baup, then head of goalkeeping at Toulouse FC, brought him into the Toulouse pre-academy in 1986.
+Baup gave him his debut in the national Cadets league.
+After two successful seasons, Barthez joined the football academy, directed by Serge Delmas.

+Barthez made his Division 1 debut for Toulouse on 21 September 1991, against Nancy.